Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

   ✅ All page components created
   ✅ 404 Not Found page
   ✅ Temporary header with theme/language controls
-- [ ] Layout components are responsive
+✅ Layout components are responsive
+  ✅ MainLayout component with Header + Sidebar
+  ✅ Role-based sidebar navigation (different for each role) ✅ Unified header (logo, user info, theme, language) ✅ Mobile-responsive drawer
+  ✅ Logout button in sidebar
 - [ ] i18n is configured for Arabic and English
 - [ ] All base infrastructure is ready for Phase 2